PeaKend/Thinkpad-T61-ArchLinux-Installer/README.md

 * Asks and creates a new user.
 * Asks for the new user password.
 * Adds the new user to sudoers.
+* Asks for a DE or WM to install.
 * Links the localtime to America/Argentina/Buenos_Aires.
 * Sets hardware clock.
 * Generates a locale-gen of en_US.utf-8.